-2. Masking Tape
+2. Grab Some Masking Tape

 This is a cheap way of labelling belongings.
 Just stick a piece of masking tape onto your child’s school things and write their name on them with permanent marker.
 Probably not real classy looking, but it’s cheap and effective!
 The only downside is that masking tape can come off after a period of time.

-3. Fabric Paint
+3. Use Fabric Paint

 You can use fabric paint to write your child’s name on the inside of clothing – cheap and easy!

-4. Label Makers
+4. Grab a Label Maker